 - Most trips are less than 5 to 10 miles (8 to 16 km).
-This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop and go traffic). - You operate your vehicle in dusty areas or off-road frequently. - · You frequently tow a trailer or use a carrier on top of your vehicle.
+This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop-and-go traffic). - You operate your vehicle in dusty areas or off-road frequently. - You frequently tow a trailer or use a carrier on top of your vehicle. - The vehicle is used for delivery service, police, taxi or other commercial application.

-If any one of these is true for your vehicle, then you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months - whichever comes first.
+Driving under these conditions causes engine oil to break down sooner.
+If any one of these is true for your vehicle, then you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months -- whichever occurs first.

-If none of them is true, change the oil and filter every 7,500 miles (12 500 km) or 12 months - whichever comes first.
+If none of them is true, change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever occurs first.
+Driving a vehicle with a fully warmed engine under highway conditions causes engine oil to break down slower.

-Four-Wheel Drive Remote Oil Filter
+Remote Oil Filter (Four-Wheel Drive)

-If your vehicle has four-wheel drive, you will have a remote oil filter.
-There is a special access door in the steering linkage shield assembly located under the radiator support.
-Twist the screw to lock or unlock the door.
+The access door for the remote oil filter is in the steering linkage shield assembly located under the radiator support.
+Twist the screw to unlock or lock the door.